hoang97/chatGPT_bot/README.md

 This is an example chatbot app base from the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Chatbot can talk and reply to speech from user.

+We add new feature that overcomes the weakness of ChatGPT - can't have updated information about weather, date and time with google search function.

 ## Setup

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)